Mechanical advantage: Gear trains

 This shows that if the output gear G_{B} has more teeth than the input gear G_{A}, then the gear train amplifies the input torque.
-And, if the output gear has fewer teeth than the input gear, then the gear train reduces the input torque.
+If the output gear has fewer teeth than the input gear, then the gear train reduces the input torque.

 If the output gear of a gear train rotates more slowly than the input gear, then the gear train is called a speed reducer (Force multiplier).
 In this case, because the output gear must have more teeth than the input gear, the speed reducer will amplify the input torque.

 Chain and belt drives

 Mechanisms consisting of two sprockets connected by a chain, or two pulleys connected by a belt are designed to provide a specific mechanical advantage in power transmission systems.

 The velocity v of the chain or belt is the same when in contact with the two sprockets or pulleys: